particle-iot/docs/src/content/reference/device-os/firmware.md

 - If you are using `SYSTEM_MODE(MANUAL)` you must call `Particle.process()` frequently, preferably on any call to `loop()` as well as any locations where you are blocking within `loop()`.

-`Particle.process()` checks the for incoming messages from the Cloud, and processes any messages that have come in.
+`Particle.process()` checks for the incoming messages from the Cloud, and processes any messages that have come in.
 It also sends keep-alive pings to the Cloud, so if it's not called frequently, the connection to the Cloud may be lost.

-- It will also update the [ApplicationWatchdog](/reference/device-os/api/application-watchdog/application-watchdog/) timer using `ApplicationWatchdog::checkin()`.
+It will also update the [ApplicationWatchdog](/reference/device-os/api/application-watchdog/application-watchdog/) timer using `ApplicationWatchdog::checkin()`.

 ### Particle.syncTime()